 How can I get involved?

-The Victorian Planning Authority and Glen Eira City Council will seek further community input into the structure plan for the precinct in 2020.
-The Caulfield Racecourse Reserve Trust has advised that it will also seek further community input to inform the preparation of a Land Management Plan for the reserve.
+Glen Eira City Council will seek further community input into the structure plan for the precinct in 2021.

 Phase 1 community engagement consisted of a community visioning workshop, online survey, intercept surveys and targeted stakeholder meetings to inform the community of the planning process for the precinct and to seek views and input into the future planning of the area.
 The engagement took place between May and June 2018, with the visioning workshop on 20 June 2018.

 Six key directions which will guide the structure plan and future development of the precinct emerged from the engagement comprising:

 - Become an activated 24/7 destination for Melbourne’s South East

 - Caulfield Station as the heart and gateway to the precinct

 - The university is well integrated into the precinct and brings life and activity

 - Improvement of the streetscape amenity and places to meet and socialise